MarcoDVisser/FDPtools/README.md

 attempt to create many optimized analytically tools for calculating statistics of interest from forest dynamics plot data.
 Tools range from spatail tools such as distance calculation to Bayesian variable selection and inverse modelling.
-The package is currently under development and contain source code in C that has only been tested under linux.
+The package is currently under development and contains source code in C that has only been tested under linux.
 Windows users should take care.

 ## Installation